'Loneliness in Tokyo is beautiful'

 Her line was as worn-out, as over-used as her clothes

-But then, several years later, now why do I still remember this very boring line of her?
+why do I still now remember this very boring line of her?

 I no longer clearly remember her face, her name, her scent, her warmth, her last message, but only this one sentence

-Now I'm thinking, probably because I envied her
+Probably because I envied her

-She called loneliness beautiful..., this implies she'd accepted it already and even found beauties in it
+She called loneliness beautiful......, this implies she'd accepted it already and even found beauties in it

-In my London days, I didn't have such a room/space in my mind to accept my own loneliness like her, even to call it beautiful
+I didn't have such a room/space in my mind to accept my own loneliness like her, even to call it beautiful

 I was very much threatened by loneliness